yeshua453/website/docs/getting-started/python.md

 To write a Flet app you don't need to be front-end guru, but it's recommended to have a basic knowledge of Python and object-oriented programming.

 In this guide we'll study the structure of a Flet app, learn how to output data using Flet controls, request data from a user and build basic page layouts.
-We will also cover some packaging and deployment options to deliver ready app to your users.
+We will also cover some packaging and deployment options to deliver a ready app to your users.

 ## Installing `flet` module

-Flet requires Python 3.7 or above.
+Flet requires Python 3.8 or above.
 To start with Flet, you need to install `flet` module first:

 ```bash
 pip install flet